VANDAL/prism/docs/source/quickstart.rst

   $ bin/prism --backend=stgen --executable=./mybinary

-The ``backend`` is the analysis tool that will process all the events in ``mybinary``.
+The ``backend`` is the analysis tool that will analyze the requested events in ``mybinary``.
 In this example, ``stgen`` is the backend that processes events into a special event trace that is used in SynchroTrace_.